Quantum Criticality Enabled by Intertwined Degrees of Freedom

-So far we have considered the case of equal bosonic couplings in the spin and orbital channels, \textit{i.e.}, $g_{\sigma z}=g_{\tau z}=g$.
+{\bf Quantum phase transitions: generic cases.} So far we have considered the case of equal bosonic couplings in the spin and orbital channels, \textit{i.e.}, $g_{\sigma z}=g_{\tau z}=g$.
 However, these two couplings are generically different.
 Thus, we have to determine the quantum phase transitions along trajectories away from the diagonal in the $g_{\sigma z}$-$g_{\tau z}$ parameter space.
-We find that there are two sets of trajectories, which are marked by ``II" and ``III" in Fig.\,\ref{fig:phasepathall}.
-We describe our analyses of these two case in turn.
+We find that there are two sets of trajectories, which are marked by ``II" and ``III" in Fig.\,\ref{fig:su4RGre}(a).
+We describe our analyses of these two cases in turn.